f37/f37.github.io/projects/SnaKI/index.md

 Was a longer project, getting the Google DeepMind Atari action into the snake game.

-##DQN
+## DQN
-- performs perfect on its environment, but needs very long for training calculation.
+Performs perfect on its environment, but needs very long for training calculation.

 <video width="720" height="340" controls>
   <source src="./VID-20180215-WA0000.mp4" type="video/mp4">